Emotional Intelligence Coaching Certification (EICC)

 This powerful combination will help you:

-- Form new habits that will help you embody your own emotional intelligence
+- Form new habits that will help you embody your own Emotional Intelligence

 - Develop your Inner Coach, the source of wisdom from within